 - The first bucket is for store opening and add another bucket for staffing.

 - The board view quickly pull cards into these different buckets.
-For instance, a card that says hire service staff and that’s a staffing related work item so I’m going to drag it over into staffing.
+For instance, a card that says hire service staff is a staffing related work item so I’m going to drag it over into staffing.

 - We have looked at the board view.
 Let’s click into charts to see what we could do.

 - I see a whole bunch of analytics related to my team.
-I can see that our team or group has 3 tasks remaining and what bucket they sit in and overall priority across all of my tasks.
+I can see that our team or group has 3 tasks remaining and what bucket they sit in and the overall priority across all of my tasks.

-- One of my favorites is, I can see on how many tasks are assigned on each member now.
-As the owner of the business my one takeaway is, I have a lot of staff members who don’t currently have work and should probably go back and add some more tasks.
+- One of my favorites is that I can see how many tasks are assigned to each member now.
+As the owner of the business, my one takeaway is that I have a lot of staff members who don’t currently have work and should probably go back and add some more tasks.

 - Last, click into the schedule view.
 Within the schedule view, I see a calendar view by month.
 When all the different tasks are due, I could also toggle between a week view or come back to the month view so this is just one more way that you can visualize all of your tasks on your team.

-That was a quick look on how you can start taking advantage of Microsoft tasks in teams.
+That was a quick look how you can start taking advantage of Microsoft tasks in teams.

 For more information, visit the Microsoft website.